jacquessham/Spotify_Analytics_MyUsage/Setup/readme.md

 ```

 <br><br>
-The <i>gooddata</i> folder is also where the pre-defined payload stored, ie, the workspace layout to set up the dashboard automatically with pre-defined metadata.
+The <i>gooddata</i> folder is also where the pre-defined payload stored, ie, the workspace layout,<i>spotify_streaming_history_master_layout.json</i> , to set up the dashboard automatically with pre-defined metadata.

 ## Dash Server Setup
 <b>Coming in the next update!</b>